 - Lyme disease may produce a wide range of symptoms.
 If you believe that you have been exposed to the bacterium that causes Lyme disease, contact your health care provider.

-- Approximately 70-80% of people infected with Lyme disease develop a circular rash called erythema migrans (or "bull's eye" rash) within 3-30 days of being bitten by an infected tick.
+- Some people infected with Lyme disease develop a circular rash called erythema migrans (or "bull's eye" rash) within 3-30 days of being bitten by an infected tick.

 - Antibiotics are most effective when treatment is started early.